-Table~\ref{tab:en-de-var-appendix} shows the average of the Encoder-Decoder attention scores of tokens based on statement classes, called {\bf Encoder-Decoder category-local attention average}.
-Unlike CLS attention, each token in the input can have multiple Encoder-Decoder attention scores, i.e., for each generated token, the decoder will calculate an attention score for each token in the input.
+Table~\ref{tab:en-de-var-appendix} shows the average of the Encoder-Decoder attention scores of tokens based on statement types, called {\bf Encoder-Decoder category-local attention average}.
+Unlike CLS attention, each token in the input can have multiple Encoder-Decoder attention scores, i.e., for each generated token, the decoder calculates an attention score for each token in the input.
 For example, Fig.~\ref{fig:en-de-att} shows the Encoder-Decoder attention scores for the input at the generation of the token "bubble".
-Thus, the largest attention score is selected as the attention score.
+Thus, the largest attention score is chosen as the attention score.

 As depicted in Table~\ref{tab:en-de-var-appendix}, the categories with the highest and lowest importance remain consistent as `Method signature', \code{Return}, \code{Continue}, and \code{Case}, respectively.
 However, the disparity between them has diminished.
 Certain categories, e.g., \code{Synchronized}, \code{For}, and \code{Throw}, have surpassed `Logging', `Variable Declaration', and `Function Invocation', securing the 3$^{rd}$, 4$^{th}$, and 5$^{th}$ places in importance.
 This shift indicates a redistribution of importance across categories.
 The Encoder-Decoder attention scores are generated in conjunction with the description.
 In the instances where the description contains intricate function details, these tokens garner high attention scores, facilitating the establishment of bi-modal mappings.
-For code search, the significance of detailed information within the code (e.g., \code{Throw} statements) is lower compared to the broader functional description (e.g., `Method signature').
+For code search, the significance of details within the code (e.g., \code{Throw} statements) is lower compared to the broader functional description (e.g., `Method signature').